jpvelsamy/example-login-vaadin23app/README.md

 # Project Base for Vaadin and Spring Boot

-This project can be used as a starting point to create your own Vaadin application with Spring Boot.
+NOTE - User name - user and  password-userpass. you can find this in code under SecurityConfig class This project can be used as a starting point to create your own Vaadin application with Spring Boot.
 It contains all the necessary configuration and some placeholder files to get you started.